sern-handler/handler/README.md

 - Lightweight.
 Does a lot while being small.
 - Latest features.
 Support for discord.js v14 and all of its interactions.
 - Hybrid, customizable and composable commands.
 Create them just how you like.
-- Start quick.
+- Start quickly.
 Plug and play or customize to your liking.
 - Embraces reactive programming.
 For consistent and reliable backend.
 - Switch and customize how errors are handled, logging, and more.
 - Use it with TypeScript or JavaScript.
 CommonJS and ESM supported.